Equalizing IIR filters for a constant group delay.

 Regarding the resources used, for 20-bit width coefficients and 24-bit width for the input and output, the amount of DSP blocks used is 66, that is a high number for only equalize one band.

-The use of high amount of DSP Slices unregistered in series has other problem.
-DSP are located in some place of the FPGA, more precisely in columns.
-If we want to use a lot of them and connect them in series, we will generate a very long path between the input of the first DSP Slice and the output of the last DSP Slice, that will report timing errors.
+The use of the high amount of DSP Slices unregistered in series has other problems.
+DSPs are located in some place of the FPGA, more precisely in columns.
+If we want to use a lot of them and connect them in series, we will generate a very long path between the input of the first DSP Slice and the output of the last DSP Slice, which will report timing errors.
 To avoid that we need to register the outputs of the DSP Slices, and notice that an extra delay will be added.

-As point we have seen how we can correct the group delay of a filter by adding all-pass biquads to the system.
-For some systems where the synchronization is critical, like communication systems, we have no choice, and we have to use linear systems, but the goal of this post is to design an audio system.
+As point, we have seen how we can correct the group delay of a filter by adding all-pass biquads to the system.
+For some systems where synchronization is critical, like communication systems, we have no choice, and we have to use linear systems, but the goal of this post is to design an audio system.
 If we analyze the variation of the group delay in the pass band of the non-equalized filter, we can see a delta of 40 samples between the fastest frequency to the slowest.
-In a system with a sampling frequency of 44 ksps, these 40 samples represent less than 1ms of delay.
-On the other side, regarding the implementation, increase the number of biquads, also increase the number of resources used in the FPGA.
+In a system with a sampling frequency of 44 ksps, these 40 samples represent less than 1cms of delay.
+On the other side, regarding the implementation, increasing the number of biquads, also increase the number of resources used in the FPGA.
 So, need we to make the filters linear in audio systems?
-As always, it depends, but in general a delays of 1ms in audio frequencies can be acceptable, even delays of 10ms for the lower frequencies can be acceptable without quality loss.
+As always, it depends, but in general, delays of 1 ms in audio frequencies can be acceptable, even delays of 10 ms for the lower frequencies can be acceptable without quality loss.